October 1, 2024

 missing image missing image

-The fifth token is a rare mule token, which could have circulated in Jersey.
-Like most of the other Jersey copper tokens of this period, they were engraved by Thomas Halliday, a die engraver and token manufacturer of Newhall Street and Hagley Row, Birmingham, England.13 The obverse is the Prince of Wales plumes design.
-This seems to be a favorite design of his, given the fact that he used it on several English tokens of this same period.
-The reverse is the same as the previous token.
+This token is another rare mule token, that depicts the Price of Wales's badge.
+The reverse has the same design as W1636.
 Thomas Halliday also worked for the Messrs.
 Morgan & Company, Die Makers, Medallists and Token Manufacturers.
 Mr. Henry Morgan advertised in the newspapers of the day and it is quite likely these copper tokens were ordered through and supplied by the Morgan firm, but possibly were “handled” by Thomas Halliday.
 You can read more about Mr. Morgan entrepreneurship in James O'Donald Mays' book, Tokens of Those Trying Times.

-For token number six, the obverse has a profile of George III laureated.
+Withers 2035 is the holy grail of Jersey tokens.
+According to various sources, the obverse has a profile of George III laureated.
 The legend reads as “JERSEY BANK TOKEN 1812.”
 The reverse has in the center “ELIAS NEEL JERSEY.”
 The legend is “A BANK OF ENGLAND NOTE FOR 240 TOKENS.”
 Elias Neel, a banker in St. Helier, issued this token.
 The die sinker of the token was Halliday while the manufacturer was Thomason.14 Unfortunately, this token has not been seen since 1834.
 For a nice article about this token see Elias Neel Jersey Bank Token of 1812 by Hugh Pagan.15 (This and other nice reads can be found on the British Numismatic Society Research Blog.)
-This token and the next three are considered to be part of the Jersey bank token sub-series.
-They are all extremely rare and are hardly ever seen outside of captivity.

 Jersey Bank